Aug. 19: Hall of Famer Lafleur agrees to contract with Rangers

 THIS DATE IN HISTORY: Aug.
 19

-1988: Guy Lafleur, already a member of the Hockey Hall of Fame, begins his comeback by agreeing to a two-year contract with the New York Rangers that's contingent on his performance at training camp.
+1988: Guy Lafleur, already elected to the Hockey Hall of Fame, begins his NHL comeback by agreeing to a one-year contract with the New York Rangers that's contingent on his performance at training camp.

-Lafleur, 36, hasn't played in the NHL since retiring in November 1984 with 518 goals and 1,246 points in 961 NHL games, all with the Montreal Canadiens, with whom he also wins the Stanley Cup five times.
-He plays well enough at training camp to earn a contract with the Rangers, joining Gordie Howe as the only players to take part in an NHL game after being elected to the Hall (Mario Lemieux becomes the third to do so in 2000).
+Lafleur hasn't played in the NHL since retiring in November 1984 with 518 goals and 1,246 points in 961 NHL games, all with the Montreal Canadiens, with whom he also wins the Stanley Cup five times.
+The 36-year-old forward plays well enough at training camp to earn a contract with the Rangers, joining Gordie Howe as the only players to take part in an NHL game after being elected to the Hall (Mario Lemieux becomes the third to do so in 2000).

 Lafleur finishes with 45 points (18 goals, 27 assists) in 67 games with the Rangers, then plays two seasons with the Quebec Nordiques before retiring for good.